TEEN GROUP THERAPY

-When teens participate in group therapy, they can confront common issues like peer conflicts, peer pressure, and substance abuse.
+When teens participate in a group therapy program, they can feel less alone through connecting with others who are also struggling with similar issues.
 Guided by a professional teen therapist, group therapy offers a safe space for teens to process complex emotions and experiences, accelerating their journey toward healing.
 Group therapy sessions are a crucial component of a comprehensive teen treatment plan.
+To learn more about our teen therapy services at Massachusetts Center for Adolescent Wellness, including our group therapy program, call us today at 855.940.6229.

 Group Therapy in Partial Hospitalization Program (PHP)

-Group therapy in our Intensive Outpatient Program, also called our After-School Program, integrates therapeutic sessions into an after-school schedule, allowing teens to balance their academic commitments and mental health needs.
-Key benefits include:
+Group therapy in our intensive outpatient program, also called our after-school program, integrates therapeutic sessions into an after-school schedule, allowing teens to balance their academic commitments and mental health needs.
+Some key benefits may include:

-1. Fosters Routine and Responsibility: This blend of therapy and regular schooling encourages teens to take charge of their schedules, fostering responsibility and self-discipline.
+• Fosters a routine and encourages responsibility – This blend of therapy and regular schooling encourages teens to take charge of their schedules, promoting responsibility and self-discipline.

-2. Promotes Peer Interactions: Group therapy in an IOP setting helps teens develop their social skills and build supportive networks with their peers.
+• Promotes peer interactions – Group therapy in an IOP setting helps teens develop their social skills and build supportive networks with their peers.

-3. Enhances Coping Skills: The group therapy sessions help teens learn effective strategies to cope with stress, enhancing their resilience in facing challenges.
+• Enhances coping skills – The group therapy sessions help teens learn effective strategies to cope with stress, enhancing their resilience in facing challenges.

-What You Should Expect in a Group Therapy for Adolescents
+What You Should Expect in a Group Therapy Program for Adolescents

 An adolescent therapist has several group therapy models to choose from in teen group therapy.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), these models utilize different therapeutic approaches to yield varied results depending on the teen’s issues, be it mental health challenges, emotional regulation difficulties, or substance abuse disorders.
+These models utilize different therapeutic approaches to yield varied results depending on the teen’s issues, be it mental health challenges, emotional regulation difficulties, or substance abuse disorders.

 Here’s a deeper look into the five most common models a therapist may use: